CARES Act Tips for Higher Education

 Is This Required Reporting?

 One of the common questions is — Is this required reporting?
 The answer is — Yes!
 If your institution accepted CARES Act money, then it is required to provide the reports per the revised EA.
-Further — your institution should be prepared to show proof as part of federal audits (e.g., annual financial aid audit, annual finance audit, accreditation visits/reports, etc.)
+Further — your institution should be prepared to show proof as part of federal audits (e.g., annual financial aid audit, annual finance audit, accreditation visits/reports, etc.) The Department of Education (webinar and PDF template) and CooleyED offer some additional resources on reporting.

 Background CARES Act Application Information